 Responsible global citizens passionately explore world issues; they confidently communicate and respectfully engage in constructive problem solving and conflict resolution.
-Creative and critical thinkers, Turning Point global citizens are equipped with the tools and habits that will garner success in an interconnected and ever-changing world.
+Creative and critical thinkers, Turning Point global citizens are equipped with the tools and habits that will garner success in a diverse, interconnected, and ever-changing world.

 In 2015, Turning Point was awarded International Certification through the Council of International Schools (CIS).
-Turning Point is one of nine schools in five countries to earn this honor.
 To receive certification, Turning Point was required to demonstrate proficiency in four major areas: student growth and leadership commitment; whole school development; an emphasis on reflection followed by outcome-oriented action; and the translation of international education into authentic project-based learning across the community.

-The magic of innovation happens in many classrooms and in many subjects at Turning Point.
-However, our SmartLab and MakerLab are dynamic environments in which students can utilize analog materials and digital devices to put true project-based learning and design thinking into practice.
+Turning Point School’s SmartLab and MakerLab are dynamic environments in which students can utilize analog materials and digital devices to put innovative, project-based learning and design thinking into practice.

-Collaboration is key in these spaces, as students utilize critical thinking, creativity, and time management skills to reach their individual and collective goals.
+Collaboration is key in these spaces, as students utilize critical thinking, creativity, and problem-solving skills to reach their individual and collective goals.

-The MakerLab can be described as a modern day “shop” environment which is elevated by state-of-the-art technological tools.
+The MakerLab can be described as a modern-day “shop” environment that is elevated by state-of-the-art technological tools.
 Here, our young inventors exercise their creative muscles by designing and building original projects that integrate curriculum and bring it to life.
-Teacher facilitators encourage ingenuity and exploration as students work with means as simple yet powerful as their hands and hand tools, to as complex as 3D printers and laser cutters.
-In addition to the pride they feel in producing the projects themselves, students feel motivated and empowered to take ownership of their learning, and their willingness to explore their innate curiosity and take risks pays dividends as they advance their learning.
+Teacher facilitators encourage ingenuity and exploration as students work with means as simple (yet powerful) as their hands and hand tools, to as complex as 3D printers and laser cutters.
+Students feel motivated and empowered to take ownership of their learning, and their willingness to explore their innate curiosity and take risks pays dividends as they advance their learning.

 The Turning Point program, which spans preschool through eighth grade, honors the profound brain reshaping periods during both early childhood and early adolescence.